pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 ## Step 1.
 Get a fresh Pharo image

 Instructions in this tutorial were written for Pharo 8, 64bit.
 But they should also work fine for Pharo 7.
-I suggest that you start your new project with the latest development version of Pharo.
+We suggest that you start your new project with the latest development version of Pharo.

 Open your Pharo Launcher.
 You will see two panels:

 - **New Image Templetes** on the left - here you can select a template of a new image that you want to create on your machine.
 - **Current Images** on the right - created images will appear here.
 By double-clicking on image name, you can launch it.

 Open the list of `Official distributions` in the left panel and double-click on the latest development version of Pharo.
-In my case, this is `Pharo 8.0 - 64bit (development version, latest)`.
+In our case, this is `Pharo 8.0 - 64bit (development version, latest)`.
 Give a nice descriptive name to your new image and press `OK`.
 You can now find your image in the right panel.
 Launch it by double-clicking on the image name.

 ![](SettingUp_PharoLauncher.png)